 Welcome to ACCE's samples library.
 Here your ACCE membership grants you access to more than a thousand documents, presentations, and forms that have been used by your peers around the world to run their chambers.
-You can search or browse by topics and sample types, or just search for what you're looking for.
+Summer 2015 Update: We've updated the search and you can now combine Sample Type with keyword and filter revenue size or search on the fields individually.

 Find a sample you found especially helpful?
 Rate it with the stars at the bottom of the entry.
 That way, you can help other ACCE members (and yourself) search more efficiently in the future, with higher-rated samples appearing at the top of the list.